-You will need a passport and a passport-sized photo to fill an application form on the arrival hall.
+You will need a passport and a passport-sized photo to fill an application form in the arrival hall.

 There are three choices for the length of your stay.

 A 15 day will cost 25USD, a 30-day visa will cost you 40USD, and a 90-day visa will cost you 100 USD.
-They have multiple Re entry facility.
+They have multiple Re-entry facilities.

-And for those who want to avoid queues and do it beforehand, you can apply for a tourist visa online, in advance.
-From 2014, the Department of Immigration issued site where you can apply within 15 days of your arrival in Nepal.
+And for those who want to avoid queues and do it beforehand, you can apply for a tourist visa online in advance.
+In 2014, the Department of Immigration issued a site where you can apply within 15 days of your arrival in Nepal.

-With hill-tribe villages and cultural complexities, Vietnam stands out for all those travelers who want indigenous culture and ancient craft.
-Approximately spread over 331,212 square kilometers, it covers tropical lowlands, rolling green hills, and densely forested mountains.
+With hill-tribe villages and cultural complexities, Vietnam stands out for travelers who want indigenous culture and ancient craft.
+Approximately spread over 331,212 square kilometers covers tropical lowlands, rolling green hills, and densely forested mountains.

-The country is shaped as English alphabet “S” in the world map.
+The country is shaped like the English alphabet “S” on the world map.

-Bordering China, Lao, and Cambodia with a coastline, it lies in the eastern part of the Indochinese Peninsula.
+Bordering China, Lao, and Cambodia with a coastline lies in the eastern part of the Indochinese Peninsula.

 The weather is split between the north and the south side and can vary significantly because of the country’s length.

 There can be snowing in the mountains in the far north, whilst the shores in the south enjoy 32 °C of sunshine.
-So, make sure you backpack correctly according to the region you will be staying the most.
+So, make sure your backpack correctly according to the region you will be staying in the most.